section-engineering-education/engineering-education/content/articles/introduction-to-hibernate/index.md

 ![Detailed View Architecture](/engineering-education/introduction-to-hibernate/detailed.png)

 #### Components of Hibernate Architecture
-This part provides a summary of each of the Hibernate Application Architecture class objects.
+Each of the Application Level class objects is summarized in this section.

 #### SessionFactory Object
-The ConnectionProvider's SessionFactory is a session and client factory.
-It stores data in a second-level cache.
+SessionFactory is a session and client factory for the ConnectionProvider.
+In a second-level cache, data is saved..

 #### Session Object
-The session object acts as a conduit between the data in the database and the application.
-It encapsulates the JDBC connection and is a small object.
-It is a Transaction, Query, and Criteria factory.
-It has a compulsory first-level cache of data.
+The session object serves as a link between the database and the application's data.
+It is a tiny object that wraps the JDBC connection.
+It's a factory for transactions, queries, and criteria.

 #### Transaction Object
-The atomic unit of work specified by the transaction object and methods for transaction management is provided via the user interface for transactions.
+The user interface for transactions provides the single set of activities specified by the transaction object, as well as functions for transaction processing.
 #### ConnectionProvider
-It's a JDBC connection factory.
+It's a factory for JDBC connections.
 It hides the application's connection to the DataSource.

 #### TransactionFactory
 This is a factory that is used for transactions and it is optional.